cleyon/m2/README.md

 In memory of Jon Bentley's mini macro processor "m1".
 Alas, I have embiggened it beyond all hope of reason, and I pine for the AWK pearl that was m1.
-It can still be found in the core of m2 though.
+It can still be found in the core of m2, though; and references to even earlier versions if you look closely enough.

-# /etc/
+# m2/etc/

 Bentley's initial development of m1, from m1.ps.